falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 append: true
 ```

-Results in unintended behavior--it will match any fd related event where the name is /tmp/baz, when the intent was probably to add /tmp/baz as an additional opened file.
+Results in unintended behavior.
+It will match any fd related event where the name is /tmp/baz, when the intent was probably to add /tmp/baz as an additional opened file.

 * A good convention many rules use is to have a clause "and not user_known_xxxx" built into the condition field.
 However, it's not in all rules and its use is a bit haphazard.